');

 About Alpine, UT

-Alpine is a mid-sized city in Utah with a population of 10,272 residents.
-The median household income is $156,786 per year, which is above the national average.
-The median age in Alpine is 36.7 years.
+Alpine is a mid-sized city located in Utah with a population of 10,272 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $156,786 per year, which is 109% above the national median of $75,149.
+The median age of 36.7 years is close to the US median age of 38.9 years.

 How Alpine Ranks in Utah